 Many people confuse cut with the shape of a diamond.
-Shapes can be Round, Princess, Emerald, Heart, Pear, Marquise, Oval etc. The cut of the diamond refers to the symmetry, proportions, finish and polish of the stone.
-A well cut diamond will show off the full beauty through its brilliance, fire and scintillation, whereas a poorly cut diamond can look dull and lifeless.
+Shapes can be Round, Princess, Emerald, Heart, Pear, Marquise, Oval, etc. The cut of the diamond refers to the symmetry, proportions, finish, and polish of the stone.
+A well-cut diamond will show off its full beauty through its brilliance, fire, and scintillation, whereas a poorly cut diamond can look dull and lifeless.

 Colour is perhaps the most important characteristic of a diamond, as you can see colour with the naked eye, whilst clarity needs magnification.
 Ideally, the closer a diamond is to colourless (D grade) the more valuable and rarer it will be, as more light will pass and refract through it, further enhancing its beauty.

 The clarity of a diamond is assessed under 10x magnification.
 Nearly all diamonds contain inclusions or clarity characteristics, which may be crystals of a foreign material or another diamond crystal, or structural imperfections.
 The number, size, colour, relative location, orientation, and visibility of inclusions can all affect the relative clarity of a diamond.
 A clarity grade is assigned based on the overall appearance of the stone, the fewer there are, the rarer and more valuable the diamond will be.
 Minor inclusions or blemishes are useful, as they can be used as unique identifying marks, similar to fingerprints, helping to identify the stone and distinguishing them between natural and synthetic diamonds and therefore proof of natural origin.